Case Study – The Indigenous Economic Development Trust

 The goals of the IEDT are to be commercially sustainable; deliver financial returns to beneficiaries (Indigenous Australians) each financial year; achieve direct Indigenous outcomes through leasing (property, vehicles, plant and equipment); achieve direct Indigenous outcomes through distributions; and increase equity by 10 per cent over a rolling three‑year period.

 As at 30 June 2016, the IEDT had $12.5 million in equity.

 The construction of the Wilcannia Community Shed was project-managed by the IEDT.
 The project included locating suitable land; obtaining local council approval; identifying shed design and selecting shed contractors; engaging local Indigenous tradespeople for concrete slab construction, internal works, electrical work, plumbing and painting; and using local staff in fence construction and landscaping works.

 The entire project included 26 Indigenous construction staff members, mostly Wilcannia locals.
-This represented a total of 69 per cent Indigenous employment in the project.
-Additional trust beneficiary funds were used to design, build and fence the land surrounding the centre for horticulture beds, irrigation and including importation of appropriate soil, water tanks and associated equipment to produce and process fresh vegetables.
+This represented a total of 69 per cent Inigenous employment in the project.
+Additional trust beneficiary funds were used to design, build and fence the land surrounding the centre for horticulture beds and irrigation, including importation of appropriate soil, water tanks and associated equipment to produce and process fresh vegetables.